 I’m thinking that my good luck may be due to the finely aged lamprey I‘ve been offering.
 I’ve fished for four days with the same old lamprey carcass that spent the summer in my wife’s freezer, and I still have plenty left.
 Some of it was used last season!
 It’s just amazing how long that stuff lasts.

 I began this week’s fishing at Light 25, planning to fish an incoming tide ‘til it slackened, then head down to Suisun Bay for some serious sturgeon fishing.
 But something funny happened while fishing that ebb tide; I had more sturgeon action in a few hours than I’m used to getting in a week or two!
 From a bit after noon to about 4:30 I reeled in three sturgeon from 28 inches to 45 inches.
 The bigger one was an absolute gas to fight to the boat.
 He ran what seemed like a hundred yards, jumping three times in the process.
-He was ballistic!
+He went ballistic!
 I had to measure the rascal several times before I was sure that he was too small to keep.
 Lordy, I did try to grow an extra inch on him, but just couldn’t quite do it.
 All three shakers were released to fight another day.
 But I had a ball reeling ‘em in.

 As shadows lengthened and daylight was waning, the flood tide slackened.
 I weighed anchor and headed down to fish near Decker Island.
 A long, deep ebb tide was predicted for the night and I wanted to fish it ‘til it bottomed sometime around midnight.